 State Nutrition Specialist

 The nutritive value of food is affected by the dehydration process.
 Vitamins A and C are destroyed by heat and air.
 Using a sulfite treatment prevents the loss of some vitamins but causes the destruction of thiamin.
-Blanching vegetables before drying (to destroy enzymes) results in some loss of vitamin C, B-complex vitamins and some minerals because these are all water soluble.
-Yet, blanching reduces loss of vitamins A, C and thiamin during dehydration and storage.
+Blanching vegetables before drying (to destroy enzymes) results in some loss of vitamin C and B-complex vitamins as well as the loss of some minerals, because these are all water soluble.
+Yet blanching reduces the loss of thiamin and vitamins A and C during dehydration and storage.

-Dried foods have more calories on a weight-for-weight basis because of the concentration of nutrients.
+Dried foods have more calories on a weight-for-weight basis because of their nutrient concentration.
 For example, 100 grams of fresh apricots has 51 calories, whereas 100 grams of dried apricots has 260 calories.
 In general, dried foods are not a major part of the American diet, so nutrient loss is not a concern.
 Nutritive value, as well as flavor and appearance, is best protected by low temperature and low humidity during storage.

 Air temperature and circulation must be controlled during the drying process.
 If the temperature is too low or the humidity too high (resulting in poor circulation of moist air), the food will dry more slowly than it should and microbial growth can occur.
 Watch temperatures closely at the beginning and end of the drying period.
 If the temperature is too high at first, a hard shell may develop on the outside, trapping moisture on the inside.
 This condition is known as case hardening.

 Temperatures that are too high at the end of the drying period may cause food to scorch.
 Temperatures between 120 and 140 degrees F are recommended for drying fruits and vegetables.
 Temperatures up to 150 degrees F may be used at the beginning, but should be lowered as food begins to dry.
 For at least the last hour of the drying period, the temperature should not exceed 130 degrees F.